canonical/snapd/HACKING.md

     ./run-checks

-This will check if the source format is consistent, that it build, all tests work as expected and that "go vet" and "golint" have nothing to complain.
+This will check if the source format is consistent, that it builds, all tests work as expected and that "go vet" has nothing to complain.

 You can run individual test for a sub-package by changing into that directory and: